RPullia/SpringJourney/e3-spring-serviceAndRepository/README.md

 You can formally declare a bean id using the @Qualifier annotation along with @Bean.
 When you need to order the inject of a bean with id X just annotate the field with @Autowired("X").

+## Best practice:
+We said that we can use the @Autowiredto ona field, a method or a constructor.
+For example we could use it on the field like this:

+      @Autowired
+      private ProductRepository productRepository;

+But in this case, is better to use it on the constructor like this:

+      private final ProductRepository productRepository;

+      @Autowired
+      public ProductDeliveryService (ProductRepository productRepository){
+        this.productRepository = productRepository;
+      }

+The results running the Main class will be the same, but this time the value in the context is injected inside the parameter instead injecting it inside the field.
+This allow us to define as final the field, since we are adviced to use final when it is required.
+In the first case, we couldn't define the fiels ad final cause no value was assigned.